xackery/talkeq/README.md

 * Ensure the bot now appears offline on your server's general channel

-## Enabling Players to talk from Discord to EQ
+### Configure discord users to talk from Discord to EQ
 * (Admin-level accounts on Discord can only do the following steps.)
 * Inside discord go to Server Settings.
 * Go to Roles.